Tips for Do-It-Yourself Mice Control

-Ever wondered how to manage a small mouse problem on your own?
-Below are tips from our team of Experts on managing mice!
-From where and what to place for traps and bait, to how to keep them from returning.
+Ever wondered how to manage a small mouse problem in your Minnesota home on your own?
+Below are tips from our team of pest experts on managing mice!
+Our do-it-yourself mouse control tips include where and what to place for traps and bait and how to keep them from returning.

 Use mouse traps sooner as opposed to later!